Christine Choy: Career

 One of Choy's most acclaimed films, Who Killed Vincent Chin?
 (1988), was co-directed with Renee Tajima.
 The film tells the story of Vincent Jen Chin, a Chinese-American man who was beaten to death with a baseball bat by Ron Ebens and his stepson, Michael Nitz, who held Chin defenseless.
 They were each sentenced to 3 years probation and a $3,000 fine.
 Choy struggled in seeking funding for the film due to its high-tension subject matter, shedding light on working-class racism in Detroit at a time when the US auto industry was failing and Japanese cars were gaining popularity.
 The film was a pioneer in reconfiguring ethnographic filmmaking and won several accolades.

 At the 1989 Sundance Film Festival while there to promote her film Who Killed Vincent Chin?, Choy shared lodging with Steven Soderbergh, who was in Park City premiering Sex, Lies, and Videotape.
 Also at the '89 Festival, she confronted Robert Redford about Sundance's lack of diversity.
 Who Killed Vincent Chin? was nominated for the Grand Jury documentary award at the Festival; and went on to win a Peabody Award in 1990.

 Sa-I-gu (1993), another film that Choy co-directed, was about the effect of the 1992 Los Angeles riots on the Korean American community there, and directly deals with the racial animosity towards Asians in America, but more specifically Asian women.

 After decades of directing in the documentary industry, Choy became a professor at Tisch School of Arts in New York City.
 She has taught a section of the production course "Sight & Sound Documentary" for several years.
-She also instructs a course called "Directing the Thesis" to third-year students.
+She also instructed a course called "Directing the Thesis" to third-year students.
 Choy also has teaching experience at Yale, Cornell, Buffalo State University of New York, and City University in Hong Kong.

 In her time teaching she has mentored many filmmakers, with her list of protégés including Todd Phillips, Raoul Peck, and Brett Morgen.

 In 2021, Who Killed Vincent Chin? was inducted into the Library of Congress' National Film Registry.
 It had recently been restored by the Academy Film Archive and The Film Foundation to mark the 40th anniversary of Chin's death.
-At the time there had been a recent surge in hate crimes against Asian Americans in the U.S. amid the COVID-19 pandemic.
+At the time there had been a recent surge in hate crimes against Asian Americans amid the COVID-19 pandemic.

+Personal life and death

+In 1979, Choy married fellow filmmaker Allan Siegel.
+They had one child together, a daughter and a step-son from Allan's previous relationship.
+Choy later had another son from a different relationship.
+Choy lived in Manhattan.

+Choy died from cancer under hospice care at Calvary hospital in the Bronx, New York, on December 7, 2025.